wiseemily88/Testing-prod-repo/lou_lou.md

-a story about a redheaded girl!
+a story about a strawberry girl!